tlalexandre/raphael-silva/README.md

     - The Features section shows where the artist was referred as on differents websites.
 This allows the user to check the public opinion about the artist.

 ![AboutPage](https://user-images.githubusercontent.com/120526785/236820452-9b86b3cc-4dc6-4ec0-bac3-b2641d7b014b.png)

+ -On mobile version, the display of each section is changed from flex to block, to allow the user to have a better layout for this screensize.

 ![AboutPageMobile (1)](https://github.com/tlalexandre/raphael-silva/assets/120526785/1ef627d6-6095-4536-9937-2444ae5f77e9)